azumakuniyuki/ar-postfix-pkg/README.md

 ================================================================================
 Install and configure Postfix as an SMTP Server

+- Install Postfix
-- Install Postfix 2.10.1 using yum at CentOS 7
+  - version 2.10.1 using yum at CentOS 7
+  - version 3.1.9 using apt at Debian 9.8
 - Configure files in /etc/postfix
 - Open tcp/25 and tcp/587